tomplarge/effective-java/Effective Java.md

 ### Item 28: Prefer lists to arrays
 - Arrays differ from generic types in two importants ways:
 	- arrays are covariant (if `Sub` is a subtype of `Super`, then `Sub[]` is a subtype of `Super[]`) whereas generics are invariant (for distinct types `A` and `B`, `List<A>` is neither a sub- nor super-type of `List<B>`)
-	- arrays are reified (arrays know and enforce their element type at runtime), generics are implemented by erasure (enforce type constraints only
+	- arrays are reified (arrays know and enforce their element type at runtime), generics are implemented by erasure (enforce type constraints only at compile time and discard element type at runtime)
+	-
 ### Item 29: Favor generic types

 ## 6. Enums and Annotations